Kemirdin/HYF_proposal/README.md

 - TDD

 ### Todo:
+- Add to each module, what we expect students are able to do/builds afterwards, for example for the third module this could be something like (written by Laurens):

+> During this module you will learn how to load data from an external source and reflect that data in the DOM dynamically.
+You will work with JSON data provided by an API and create your own data structure.
+This will allow you to make a single page application that is self contained and goes beyond the basic functionality of a web page. (the goal is give a more holistic view of what you can do with what you’ve learned.)

 - up until week 4 planning looks ok, after that probably some topics needs to be moved around